visgl/deck.gl/docs/api-reference/react/deckgl.md

 Current pitch - used to define a mercator projection if `viewport` is not supplied.

+#### Configuration Properties

+##### `id` (String, optional)

+Canvas ID to allow style customization in CSS.

 ##### `style` (Object, optional)

 Css styles for the deckgl-canvas.

 ##### `pickingRadius` (Number, optional)

 Extra pixels around the pointer to include while picking.
 This is helpful when rendered objects are difficult to target, for example irregularly shaped icons, small moving circles or interaction by touch.
 Default `0`.

 ##### `useDevicePixelRatio` (Boolean, optional)